 The first step in any sales pipeline is to ensure that the leads are getting captured.
-A lead tracker should be connected to all your lead sources, both online and offline.
+A lead tracker application should be connected to all your lead sources, both online and offline.
 This way, you will ensure that there is no lead leakage in your pipeline.
 You can connect to your online lead sources such as your website, paid ad campaigns, social media, third-party websites, or even through emails and inbound phone calls.

 Not just your online leads, but your lead tracker should be able to capture offline leads as well.
 This could include leads such as the ones you meet at events or trade fairs or even the ones who walk into your office.
 You can even instantly add leads when your field team makes their daily sales rounds and come across a potential customer.

-Having an automated lead capture mechanism not only eliminates the risk of missing out on leads, but it will also ensure that you know where each lead is coming for.
-You will be able to figure out which source is fetching you the most and which is giving you the best ones.
+Having an automated lead capture mechanism not only eliminates the risk of missing out on leads, but it will also ensure that you know where each lead is coming from.
+You will be able to figure out which source is fetching you the most leads and which is giving you the best ones.

 A smart lead tracker system will automatically distribute the leads to your team based on various criteria.
 This could be geographical, product-wise, based on expertise or even on a plain old round-robin fashion.
 This way every lead is accounted for and the chances of missing out on good leads are minimized.

 A salesperson gets assigned tens, if not hundreds, of leads in a day.
 This can often get overwhelming and they may end up calling people at random.
 What’s wrong with that?
 Well, it’s a bad idea to reach out to your leads in no set order.
 According to a report by Brevet, 30 – 50% of sales go to the vendor who responds first.
 The next logical question a sales guy will have is: How do I know who to call first?